 The Policy's virus exclusion is clearly worded and applies to "all forms and endorsements that comprise" coverage under the Policy, including "business income, extra expense[,] [and] action of civil authority."
-Id. at 78.
+Id. at 82.
 The exclusion states that IINA will not pay for loss or damage "caused by or resulting from" any "virus."
 Id.
-Specifically, the virus exclusion states:

-We will not pay for loss or damage caused by or resulting from any virus, bacterium or other microorganism that induces or is capable of inducing physical distress, illness or disease.
-However, this exclusion does not apply to loss or damage caused by or resulting from "fungus", wet rot or dry rot.
-Such loss or damage is addressed in a separate exclusion in this Coverage Part or Policy.
+Specifically, the exclusion states that IINA "will not pay for loss or damage caused by or resulting from any virus, bacterium[,] or other microorganism that induces or is capable of inducing physical distress, illness[,] or disease."
+Id.

 II.
-TRUHAVEN'S CLAIMED LOSSES
+BENIAK'S CLAIMED LOSSES

-Truhaven filed suit on April 20, 2020, asserting seven causes of action for declaratory relief, breach of contract, and anticipatory breach of contract relating to Business-Income, Extra-Expense, and Civil-Authority coverage from IINA for certain losses Truhaven allegedly suffered during the coronavirus pandemic.
+Beniak filed suit on May 5, 2020, asserting seven causes of action for declaratory relief, breach of contract, and anticipatory breach of contract relating to Business Income, Extra Expense, and Civil Authority coverage from IINA for certain losses Beniak allegedly suffered during the coronavirus pandemic.
 Compl.
-(ECF No. 1).3 The Complaint alleges that, in March 2020, Truhaven was "unable to operate in the ordinary course of business" due to "the COVID-19 pandemic and the corresponding response by civil authorities to stop the spread of the outbreak."
-Id. ¶ 6-7, 29-30.
+(ECF No. 1).
+The Complaint alleges that, in March 2020, Beniak was "unable to operate in the ordinary course of business" due to "the COVID-19 pandemic and the corresponding response by civil authorities to stop the spread of the outbreak."
+Id. $\P\P$ 8-9, 31-32.